nradulovic/stm32_presenter/README.rst

 1. Hardware dependency rule.
 The source code can be either:

-  a) hardware independent code
+   - hardware independent code
-  b) hardware dependent code
+   - hardware dependent code

 2. Application specifics rule.
 The source code can be either:

-  a) application agnostic code
+   - application agnostic code
-  b) application specific code
+   - application specific code

 The source consists of: